A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

-In this section we’ll provide you with some more in depth analysis on business websites and how to avoid paying too much, too soon.
+This section provides you with an in-depth analysis of business websites.
+It also shows you how to avoid paying too much, too soon.

 A digital strategy starts with an assessment of your business’ presence on the web.
 Where are you succeeding?
 Where are you failing?
-It should help identify problems so that you’ll know exactly how to craft efficient solutions to help driven customers right to your front door.
+It helps identify problems so that you’ll know exactly how to craft efficient solutions to help drive customers right to your front door.

 What Is A Content Strategy?

 Content is basically any tangible media that you create for your website and social media presence.
-That includes, blogs, services pages, pictures, articles, video, infographics, etc.
+It includes:

-While what you’ve heard is certainly true—content is king—it is really how you use that content that matters.
+While what you’ve heard is certainly true—content is king—it’s really how you use content that matters.
 Which means you need a plan.
 (Have we mentioned plans are good?)

 When developing your content strategy, consider some of the following: